mmatyas/pegasus-docs/docs/themes/example-flixnet.md

     240px is the width of one game box, as we've calculated at the beginning.

 !!! tip
-    `preferredHighlightBegin` and `preferredHighlightEnd` almost always come in pair, and `End` must be greater than `Begin` to have their effect applied.
+    `preferredHighlightBegin` and `preferredHighlightEnd` almost always come in pair, and `End` must be greater or equal than `Begin` to have their effect applied.

 We also need to move the collection label too.
 As it's just a regular Text element, I'll simply set its left anchor and a margin on it: